 What you will need to supply

-You will need to purchase one additional resource book and basic writing materials including a notebook and pens.
+- You will need to purchase one additional resource book

-Pathways to further studyThis course articulates into the Certificate IV in Engineering HET, followed by a Diploma, Advanced Diploma or a mechanical engineering degree.
+Pathways to further studySuccessful completion of this course will enable you to progress into the Certificate IV in Engineering HET, followed by a Diploma, Advanced Diploma or a mechanical engineering degree.